-Games will often give the user the ability to edit their HUD to fit their needs, or the HUD may change depending on gameplay.
+The HUD may also change depending on gameplay.
 For instance, if you're playing hardcore mode in Call of Duty the HUD will be simplified quite a bit to provide more of a challenge and a realistic experience.

 Since the HUD is being displayed throughout gameplay, you want it designed to be easily seen in any lighting or environmental changes the player is likely to encounter.